OGRECave/ogre/BuildingOgre.md

 Installing
 ----------

-Once the build is complete, you can optionally have the build system copy the built libraries and headers to a clean location.
-We recommend you do this step as it will make it easier to use Ogre in your projects.
+Once the build is complete, the libraries and headers must be copied to a clean location.
+This is required if you want to reference %Ogre in your own projects with CMake.
 In Visual Studio, just select and build the target *INSTALL*.
 When using the command line, type:

     cmake --build . --config Release --target install